cl-plus-ssl/cl-plus-ssl/README.md

 common parameters.
 BIO is a stream-like input/ouput abstraction OpenSSL uses for actual data transfer.

+Knowing OpenSSL will also allow for more flexibility and control, as cl+ssl high-level functions do not cover all possible approaches.

 ### Lisp BIO or Socket BIO.

-OpenSSl comes with several BIO types predefined, like file BIO, socket BIO, memory BIO, etc. Also OpenSSL API allows user to create a custom BIO objects, by providing a number of callbacks.
+OpenSSL comes with several BIO types predefined, like file BIO, socket BIO, memory BIO, etc. Also OpenSSL API allows user to create custom BIO methods by providing a number of callbacks.

 cl+ssl uses either socket BIO, or a custom BIO that implements all input / output with Lisp functions like `cl:write-byte`, `cl:read-byte`.

-When a Lisp stream is passed to `cl+ssl:make-ssl-client-stream`, or `cl+ssl:make-ssl-server-stream` the choice of BIO is made based on the `:unwrap-stream-p` parameter.
+When a Lisp stream is passed to `cl+ssl:make-ssl-client-stream` or `cl+ssl:make-ssl-server-stream`, the choice of BIO is made based on the `:unwrap-stream-p` parameter.

-If `:unwrap-stream-p` is true, a socket file descriptor is extracted from the Lisp stream and passed to OpenSSL using the `SSL_set_fd` function.
+If `:unwrap-stream-p` is true, a socket file descriptor is extracted from the Lisp stream and passed to OpenSSL using the `SSL_set_fd` OpenSSL function.

-If `:unwrap-stream-p` is false, a Lisp BIO is created and passed to OpenSSL with the `SSL_set_bio` funcion.
+If `:unwrap-stream-p` is false, a Lisp BIO is created and passed to OpenSSL with the `SSL_set_bio` OpenSSL funcion.

-The default value of `:unwrap-stream-p` is special variable `cl+ssl:*default-unwrap-stream-p*` which is initialized to `t`.
+The default value of `:unwrap-stream-p` is special variable `cl+ssl:*default-unwrap-stream-p*` which is initialized to `t`, meaning socket BIO is used by default.

 This allows to dynamically change the mode of operation of the code that omits the `:unwrap-stream-p` parameter.

-For the function from the example.lisp:
+For the `test-https-client` function from the example.lisp:

 ```common-lisp